technology-toolbox/website/content/blog/jjameson/2010/03/25/incrementing-the-assembly-version-for-each-build.md

 ---
-title: "Incrementing the Assembly Version for Each Build"
+title: Incrementing the Assembly Version for Each Build
 date: 2010-03-25T04:59:00-06:00
 excerpt:
   "Last summer I wrote a post about best practices for .NET assembly versioning